tableau/tableau-google-workspace-integration/README.md

   - _Site Config Details_ - The details required for our add-on to authenticate your users to Tableau.
 This includes the URL and site name of your Tableau site, as well as the connected app details (client id, secret id, secret value)

+  - _User Preferences_ - When you select a site as "default", we store that selection in a database.

   - _Telemetry_ - We log activities within the app, such as a user opening a dashboard named X.  No actual data is logged, just metadata from Tableau.

-* What stuff gets stored within Google Docs/Slides:
+* What gets stored within Google Docs/Slides:

   - _Images_ - when you embed a view or metric in a Google Doc/Slide, we just insert a static image.
 This is similar to if a user took a screenshot of a dashboard and pasted it into a Doc.